fsi-open/admin-bundle/Resources/doc/custom_actions.md

 # Custom Actions

+## Single row action

 As you start to implement FSiAdminBundle in your application, you will probably find that you need to expand default actions.
 First example that illustrates the problem is how to add custom action to DataGrid.
-By default DataGrid has edit/delete/moveup/movedown action but sometimes its important to add something specific like disable action.
+By default DataGrid has edit/moveup/movedown action but sometimes its important to add something specific like disable action.

 This can be done by [overriding bundle](Resources/doc/installation.md) and expading CRUDController.